PS Kingston: Under Danish colours

 Prindsesse Wilhelmine was put up for sale in 1833, and quickly found a buyer.
 The business circles of Copenhagen were worried over the fact that the newly opened Göta Canal offered free steamship tug service, while those ships that chose the Sound (and paid Sound Dues) got no such service.
 That could move revenue to Sweden.
 And so it came to be that Prindsesse Wilhelmine was bought for 12,000 rigsdaler by Øresunds Toldkammers Fattigkasse, which was a pension fund holding a convenient amount of cash.
 The machinery of the vessel seemed not quite adequate for the task, and after some years of discussions the pension fund had to pay for a new machinery in 1838.
 That year the steamer made its most famous tugging, taking the Danish naval frigate Rota - with Bertel Thorvaldsen and many of his works travelling from Italy - from Helsingør to a large crowd gathered in Copenhagen.
 In 1844 came the end of Prindsesse Wilhelmine's career as a steamship.
 General-Toldkammeret (Customs Department) and Kommercekollegiet sponsored the steamer Hertha, and the expensive machinery was moved to the new vessel.

-Ship portrait of the Hydra from 1861.
+portrait of the Hydra from 1861.
 Not much resemblance to the original paddle steamer.

 The former steamer was bought in November 1844 (for 1,220 rdl) by the shipyard owner Jens Steffen Kaas of Copenhagen.
 By 1845 he had her rebuilt as a three masted schooner (or barque) with the name Hydra, used for overseas trade.
 Hydra had new owners in 1863 and again in 1869, but in March 1870 she foundered in Mariager Fjord.
 The wreck was sold to A. Nielsen of Odder, who repaired her and sold her to Swedish owners in October 1870.
 Between 1871 and 1877 she was owned by L. Cramér of Rone, Gotland as the Maria Karolina, and after that there is no mention of her in the ships' lists.